tymyrddin/scripts-network/README.md

 * [A small pentesting lab](https://github.com/tymyrddin/ymrir/wiki/pentesting-lab.md) with Kali and a Windows 10 (virtual) machines.
 Host was an Ubuntu 20.04.
 * Most scripts only support Python 3, only a few, for learning purposes, support Python 2.7 (and also Python 3).
 And [Python 2.7 causes lots of bugs due to end of life](https://github.com/tymyrddin/ymrir/wiki/python-2.7-end-of-life.md).
 * The scripts have defaults set for our lab.
-If you wish to run these, change the defaults to your context or provide argumants.
+If you wish to run these, change the defaults to your context or provide arguments.

 ## Scripts